 While not actually made from the floral petals of the rose plant, it still delivers stunning color when brewed and exquisite floral flavor.
 Learn more about rosehip tea and discover the health benefits, side effects, and brewing methods of this delightful floral tea.

 Rosehip tea is an herbal tea made from the fruit of the rose plant.
 Rose hips are the rounded part of the flower just below the petals.
-They are also known as dog rose fruit and hip fruit.
+They are also known as dog rose fruit, rose haw, hipberry, and hip fruit.
 The plants are commonly used to make rose hip oil, which is used in aromatherapy along with other essential oils and seed oils to induce relaxation.
 Rosehips are also commonly used in culinary dishes and to brew tea.

-There are two main types of rose hips used to make tea: Rosa rugosa and Rosa canina.
+There are two main types of rose hip seeds used to make tea: Rosa rugosa and Rosa canina.
 These rose plants are native to Asia, North Africa, and Europe but are commonly grown in other countries including the USA as well.
 Rose hips contain polyphenols, carotenoids, essential fatty acids, lycopene, and ascorbic acid.
 They area good source of vitamin C and may help to boost immunity.

 The rose hips begin to grow in early summer and are harvested in late summer and early fall.
 They can be harvested from cultivated roses and wild rose bushes.
 Fresh rose hips are also used to make Hungarian palinka—a popular fruit brandy.

 Rosehip tea is naturally caffeine-free.
 It can be brewed using fresh or dried rose hips as well as tea bags.
 It can even be brewed using flowers you find in your own garden, whether you live in the United States or Asia.
-Just make sure to use rose hips from plants that are grown organically and away from pollutants such as major roadways.
+Just make sure to use certified organic rose hips from plants and plants that are cultivated away from pollutants such as major roadways.